wifisensing/PicoScenes-github-pages/docs/userManual/features_pricing.md

 - **Free License (PSLP-FL)**: PSLP-FL is free of charge but comes with limited access to advanced features.
 - **Pro License (PSLP-PRO)**: PSLP-PRO users pay a license fee and gain full access to all PicoScenes features along with timely technical support.
 It has two subtypes:
     - **Transferable License (PSLP-PRO-TL)**: It allows users to activate and use the license on a single computer.
 Users can conveniently transfer the license between computers as needed, providing flexibility for multi-device usage scenarios.
-    - **Device-Bound License (PSLP-PRO-DBL)**: This option **ties a untransferable Pro license to a newly-bought NI USRP device.** Compared to PSLP-PRO-TL, PSLP-PRO-DBL users can enjoy immediate and full access to the licensed features without explicit activation and online validation.
-This model is suitable for researches on newly-bought NI USRP hardware, offering faster program start, and long-term offline operation.
+    - **Device-Bound License (PSLP-PRO-DBL)**: This option **ties an untransferable Pro license to a newly-bought NI USRP device.** Compared to PSLP-PRO-TL, PSLP-PRO-DBL users can enjoy immediate and full access to the licensed features without explicit activation and online validation.
+This model is suitable for research on newly-bought NI USRP hardware, offering faster program start, and long-term offline operation.
 This option is exclusively available in mainland China, as discussed in [与NI中国合作赠送 PSLP-PRO-DBL许可证 (Gifting PSLP-PRO-DBL Licenses in Collaboration with NI China)](#与ni中国合作赠送-pslp-pro-dbl许可证-gifting-pslp-pro-dbl-licenses-in-collaboration-with-ni-china).

 | PSLP Option | Pros | Cons |
 |-------------|------|------|